rwhetten/DeepSeqAnalysis/docs/source/transcriptome-analysis.rst

 \

 + Alternative splicing analysis: complete coverage of exons is essential, and estimates of relative abundance are important also.
+Long-read sequencing methods (PacBio and Oxford Nanopore) are becoming the method of choice for analysis of alternative splicing events because they allow analysis of combinations of alternative splicing events across the entire length of the mature transcript.
+This advantage is most important in studies of genes in which multiple sites of alternative splicing are known, and a central question of interest is which events occur in the same transcript.

-Often researchers are interested in all aspects of transcriptome analysis – discovering new transcripts or alternate splicing events of annotated genes, plus measuring relative abundance and detecting genetic variation – so many RNA-Seq experiments use non-normalized libraries of cDNA primed with random oligos, to give relatively uniform coverage across entire transcripts.
+Often researchers are interested in all aspects of transcriptome analysis – discovering new transcripts or alternate splicing events of annotated genes, plus measuring relative abundance and detecting genetic variation – so many RNA-Seq experiments use non-normalized libraries of cDNA synthesized by priming with random oligos, to give relatively uniform coverage across entire transcripts.
 Accurate reconstruction of alternatively-spliced transcripts from individual genes is an important part of RNA-seq data analysis if the experimental objectives include testing for significant differences in levels of alternatively-spliced transcripts among individuals (genetic variation in splicing) or among treatment groups (which may include developmental stages as well as environmental conditions or chemical exposures).
 Software designed to test for association between genetic variants and levels of alternatively-spliced transcripts is available (Monlong et al, `2014 <http://www.nature.com/ncomms/2014/140820/ncomms5698/full/ncomms5698.html>`_).
 Pipeline tools that combine multiple software packages into an integrated analytical approach have been described by multiple groups (Cumbie et al, `2011 <http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0025279>`_ and Varet et al., `2015 <http://biorxiv.org/content/early/2015/09/26/021741>`_ are examples); these may be worth setting up if you have a lot of data to analyze and want the added functionality of an integrated pipeline.